 - Legal Expenses– if the claimant wins the case, they may also be entitled to have their legal fees covered by the defendant to reimburse reasonable lawyer’s fees, filing fees, and court fees.

 Damages in a sexual harassment or sexual assault case are a result of the victim’s physical and emotional pain and suffering, including the suffering during the incident and the suffering that lingers after it has ended.
 Due to recent discoveries of how sexual abuse affects the brain, we now have a better understanding of the extent to which victims might suffer after abuse.
+To learn more about the differences between punitive damages vs compensatory damages, read our related blog.

 How Much Time Do I Have to Sue for Sexual Harassment in the Workplace?